Accelerating Reduction and Scan Using Tensor Core Units: Tensor Cores Units (TCUs)

-The kernel in Listing~\ref{lst:wmma_dot} can be generalized to implement GEMM for arbitrary matrix dimensions in a manner similar to tiled matrix multiplication.
+The kernel in Listing~\ref{lst:wmma_dot} can be generalized to implement GEMM for arbitrary matrix dimensions in a manner similar to tiling matrix multiplication.
 For example, a naive implementation (referred to as \texttt{WMMA HGEMM (na\"ive)}) assigns a strip of $16$ rows from matrix $A$ and a strip of $16$ columns from matrix $B$ columns to each warp to compute a $16\times16$ tile of the output $C$.
-Each warp iterates through the A rows and B columns by loading $16\times16$ tiles of A and B from global memory into the fragments using \texttt{load\_matrix\_sync}, then performing \texttt{mma\_sync}, and repeating.
-After the entire rows of A and columns of B have been consumed, the warp uses \texttt{store\_matrix\_sync} to store the accumulated $C$ values into global memory.
-An optimized implementation (referred to as \texttt{WMMA HGEMM}) utilizes persistent threads where each thread block collaboratively loads multiple $16\times16$ tiles of matrix $A$ and $B$ from global memory to shared memory so that some of the tiles can be re-used across warps.
+Each warp iterates through the $A$ rows and $B$ columns by loading $16\times16$ tiles of $A$ and $B$ from global memory into the fragments using \texttt{load\_matrix\_sync}, then performing \texttt{mma\_sync}, and repeats.
+After all rows of $A$ and columns of $B$ have been consumed, the warp uses \texttt{store\_matrix\_sync} to store the accumulated $C$ values into global memory.
+An optimized implementation (referred to as \texttt{WMMA HGEMM}) utilizes persistent threads where each thread block collaboratively loads multiple tiles of matrix $A$ and $B$ into shared memory (to facilitate tile re-use).
 The tiles are then loaded into fragments and the \texttt{mma\_sync} operation is performed.